susanneferschl/da-sql-api-project-group-2_sf/README.md

 Activate your environment.
 Also after having created this environment, you can install additional packages within it.

-3. Add your database.ini and configdef.py file from the SQL-Database connection-repo to this repo, without pushing it.
+3. Add your sql.py file from the internal data notebooks.
-4. In order to avoid pushing notebooks containing your API key to GitHub, do the following:
+4. In order to avoid pushing notebooks containing your API key to GitHub, in the sql.py file, add you api_key as a variable.
+Then import this into your notebook as we have with other connection details.
-    - In the database.ini file, add the following section:
-    ```
-    [meteostat]
-    x-api-key=<add your api key here>
-    ```
 5. Start VS Code and open a notebook.

 ### Task description